CTC-emori/ros2_node_evaluation/README.md

 - bag file processing
   - The framework processes the bag file according to which node it is activated.
 The bag file is processed so that it contains only the input topics of the node to be evaluated.

+- Node evaluation with CARET
+  - The proposed framework uses CARET to evaluate the performance of any node.
+The callback of the evaluated node is evaluated.
+The evaluation metrics are latency, period, and frequency.
+If there is a path in the architecture file, the message flow, chain latency, and response time of the sequence of nodes defined in the path are visualized.

 ## Requirements